clarkgrubb/data-tools/doc/TOUR.md

     $ iconv -f utf-8 -t utf-8 < /bin/ls > /dev/null
     iconv: illegal input sequence at position 24

-The *data tool* `utf8-viewer` can also be used, since it will render invalid UTF-8 bytes with black squares.
-The black square is itself a Unicode character (U+25A0), so there is a small chance of ambiguity.
-The Unicode points are displayed next to the rendered characters, and the point will be U+FFFF for invalid characters.
+The *data tool* `utf8-viewer` will render invalid UTF-8 bytes with black squares.
+The black square is itself a Unicode character (U+25A0), so there is ambiguity.
+The Unicode points are displayed next to the rendered characters, however, and the point will be U+FFFF for invalid characters.

     $ utf8-viewer /bin/ls

-When a file is in an unknown encoding, one can try to inspect it byte-by-byte.
+When a file is in an unknown encoding, one can inspect it byte-by-byte.
 `od -b` displays the bytes in octal:

     $ od -b /bin/ls

-The one nice thing that can be said about `od -b` is that it is an unequivocal way to look at the data.
-It removes the confusion caused by the character encoding the display is assuming when renders characters.
-On the other hand human beings can rarely make sense of octal bytes.
+`od -b` is an unequivocal way to look at the data.
+It removes the confusion caused by the character encoding assumed by the display.
+On the other hand it is difficult to make sense of octal bytes.

 The *data tools* install a version of the editor [hexedit](http://rigaux.org/hexedit.html) to which a [patch](http://www.volkerschatz.com/unix/hexeditpatch.html) supporting aligned search has been applied.  `F1` for help, `^S` to search, `^X` to exit.
 Emacs key bindings can often be used for movement.  `hexedit` displays the bytes in hexadecimal.

-If you think some of the bytes in a file are ASCII, such as when the encoding is one of the many 8-bit extensions of ASCII, then `od -c` will display the file in an unequivocal way which is easier to interpret:
+If some of the bytes in a file are ASCII, such as when the encoding is one of the many 8-bit extensions of ASCII, then `od -c` will display the file in an unequivocal yet easier-to-interpret way:

     $ ruby -e '(0..255).each { |i| print i.chr }' | iconv -f mac -t utf8 | od -c

 `od -c` uses C backslash sequences or octal bytes for non-ASCII and non-printing ASCII characters.

-`cat -te` uses a unique escape sequence for each byte, but unlike `od`, it does not display a fixed number of bytes per line, so the mapping from input to output is not injective.
-Still, since it doesn't introduce line breaks at regular intervals, it may sometimes be easier to interpret.
-Here is an example of use:
+`cat -te` uses a unique escape sequence for each byte, but unlike `od`, it does not display a fixed number of bytes per line; the mapping from input to output is not injective.
+Still, since it doesn't introduce line breaks at regular intervals, it may be easier to interpret.
+An example:

     $ ruby -e '(0..255).each { |i| print i.chr }' | iconv -f mac -t utf8  | cat -te